-“When we love someone and they’re not doing well or they’re complaining or they’re hurt, we want to make it all better,” says Israel Helfand, a Cabot, Vermont, marriage and family therapist.
+“When we love someone and they’re not doing well or they’re complaining or they’re hurt, we want to make it all better,” says Israel Helfand, a Cabot, Vermont, marriage, and family therapist.

-But helping can come in the form of listening to a problem.
+But help can come in the form of listening to a problem.
 “Sometimes people just want to be heard without any commentary or suggestions at all,” says Helfand’s wife Cathie, who’s also a therapist.

 The ‘evil cycle’

 That was something Ellen Moore discovered the hard way.
 The 37-year-old adolescent therapist just couldn’t resist telling her husband Mike Moore, also 37, what she thought he should do anytime he complained about something.